RomanTCHR/Facemash/README.md

 # FaceMash

 Flask-based app where users vote who’s “hotter” between two images, using Elo ratings and a tournament bracket.
+The original version was coded by Zuck in 2003.
+This is the open-source version with modern design and additional functions, for example, table.

 ## Features